-2. Tuition
+II.B.
+Tuition

 Tuition is determined by the Board of Trustees.
-Consult the catalog or the Business Office for information as to amounts currently charged for full- and part-time tuition.
+Consult the catalog or the Business Office website for information regarding charges for full- and part-time tuition.

 Satisfactory arrangements for the payment of charges must be made with the Business Office before registration is complete.

-A student who withdraws or is granted a leave during the course of a semester is eligible for an adjustment of charges as follows:
+A student who withdraws or is granted a leave during the course of a semester may be eligible for an adjustment of charges as stipulated in the catalog and on the Business Office website.